-The Department contacted the Montana Natural Heritage Program (MNHP) in an effort to identify and species of concern that may be found in the area where the initial proposed crushing/screening facility will occur.
-Search results have concluded there is one animal species of concern in the area.
-Area, in this case, would be defined by the township, section, and range of the proposed site, with an additional 1-mile buffer.
-The known species of concern is the Whooping Crane.
+The Department contacted the Montana Natural Heritage Program (MNHP) in an effort to identify any species of concern that may be found in the area where the initial proposed crushing/screening facility would occur.
+Search results have concluded there are three animal species of concern in the area.
+Area, in this case, would be defined by the township and range of the proposed site, with an additional 1-mile buffer.
+The known species of concern are the Black-tailed Prairie Dog, the Golden Eagle, and the Northern Redbelly Dace.
 Specific effects of operating the proposed project in this area would be minor since the project is small, temporary, and operates on an intermittent basis.
 Therefore, the Department determined that any effects upon these species would likely be minor and short-lived.